Sumitchongder/Analytical-BB84-QKD/README.md

 ### 🧪 Protocol Steps
 1. Alice generates random bits and bases
-2. Qubits are prepared in Z or X basis
+2. Qubits are prepared in the Z or X basis
 3. Eve intercepts and measures (optional)
 4. Bob measures with random bases
 5. Sifting: matched bases retained